WouterSpekkink/SquinkyVCV/docs/vco-optimizaton.md

-# Notes about the creation of Fun-1 and EvilVCO
+# Notes about the creation of Functional VCO-1

-## About the Originals
+## About the Original
-Both VCV’s Fundamental VCO-1 and Befaco’s EvenVCO are very high quality, excellent sounding VCO’s.
-They do exactly what they claim to do with very little digital artifacts.
-Because they are so good, they are very popular.
-For this reason they seemed like good candidates for a CPU diet.
+Fundamental VCO-1 is a very high quality, excellent sounding VCO.
+It does exactly what it claim to do with very little digital artifacts.
+VCO-1 is a very popular module; for this reason it seemed like a good candidate for a CPU diet.
 VCV users continue to complain about popping and clicking with large patches, so we hope improvements to these popular modules will help.

-Fundamental VCO-1 uses 16X oversampling to generate standard waveforms, in both “analog” and “digital” versions.
+Fundamental VCO-1 uses 16X oversampling to generate standard waveforms, in both "analog" and "digital" versions.
 The oversampling keeps the aliasing low, allows hard and soft sync with low aliasing, and suppresses aliasing from audio rate modulation.

 As such, Fundamental VCO-1 is a very good substitute for an analog VCO.
 The only down-side is that the 16X oversampling increases the CPU usage dramatically.

-EvenVCO uses a standard MinBLEP algorithm to get the same low aliasing as an oversampled VCO, with less cost in CPU usage.
-That’s the reason MinBLEP is such a popular algorithm in “Virtual Analog” synthesizers.

-In addition, EvenVCO has an ingenious twist – the “even” waveform which consists of the fundamental and only even harmonics.
-Although EvenVCO has a synch input on the panel, it is not connected to anything.

-In revamping these modules, we wanted to try as much as possible to preserve the sound exactly like the originals.
-We did not add any new features, or try to make anything “better”.
-And when we put the code on a diet we did not want to lower the sound quality of these classic modules.
+In revamping this VCO, we wanted to try as much as possible to preserve the sound exactly like the original.
+We did not add any new features, or try to make anything "better".
+And when we put the code on a diet we did not want to lower the sound quality of thsse classic module.

 ## Initial Measurements

 It is difficult to accurately measure the CPU usage of a VCV module, although since version 0.6 there have been CPU meters which are very useful for getting an overall picture of CPU usage.
 But the CPU meters do not enable stable, accurate, and repeatable measurements.

 So we more or less run the plugins in an isolated test framework.
 This lets us get good measurements.
 The down side is that the isolated system is different from running in VCV, and the numbers won’t correlate exactly.
-We use an arbitrary scale for our measurements, where “100” means that the plugin under test seems to be using 1% of the available CPU on one core of our quite old Intel Core i5 Windows7 computer.
+We use an arbitrary scale for our measurements, where "100" means that the plugin under test seems to be using 1% of the available CPU on one core of our quite old Intel Core i5 Windows7 computer.

 Here are the initial measurements we took before any optimizations were done, along with some Squinky Labs modules for reference:

-* EvenVCO: 59.9
 * Fundamental VCO-1, all outputs patched, digital: 798
 * Fundamental VCO-1, saw only, digital: 489
 * Fundamental VCO-1, saw only, analog: 270